Will Iraqi Kurdistan's youth turn to religious extremism next? | DW | 27.11.2021

 Palani explained that for an individual to turn to extremism in Iraqi Kurdistan, both "push and pull" factors needed to be present.

 "Imagine being a 22-year-old recent graduate here," he said.
 "You can't get a job, you have limited prospects and you see other people graduating from European or private universities and living a very different, very affluent life.
-Of course, you become more vulnerable to mobilization," the Salahaddin University lecturer suggested.
+Of course, you become more vulnerable to mobilization," said the Salahaddin University lecturer.

 Perceptions of injustice, inequality and hopelessness are all push factors, Palani explained.
 "But fortunately, Iraqi Kurdistan doesn't really have a strong pull factor right now," he said, noting the lack of charismatic religious conservatives or violent messaging.